Pidgety/Finance-Calculator/README.md

 This is a finance calculator program that allows the user to:

-* calculate simple interest
+* calculate an investment's value after applying simple interest
-* calculate compound interest
+* calculate an investment's value after applying compound interest
-* calculate the repayment period on a mortgage
+* calculate the monthly repayment amounts for a mortgage

 ## Download / Installation